Hotels4Teams

 Which hotels near Beaver Valley Campground are good for team or group travel?

 Several hotels near Beaver Valley Campground accommodate team and group travel.
-Best Western Cooperstown Inn & Suites (2.82 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Holiday Inn Express & Suites Cooperstown by IHG (2.91 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hampton Inn Cooperstown (3.43 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Oneonta Cooperstown Area (22.96 mi, from $80/night), Best Western Cooperstown Inn & Suites (2.82 mi, from $106/night), and Holiday Inn Express & Suites Cooperstown by IHG (2.91 mi, from $112/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Oneonta Cooperstown Area also has bus or oversized vehicle parking.

 Are there upscale or luxury hotels near Beaver Valley Campground?